lmiller1990/rails-cypress/README.md

 Traditionally, Rails gives us a full stack development framework including E2E tests with Selenium to develop websites.
-Let's see how to transition an app using Rails' built in system tests to using cypress.io, a new E2E framework built on Node.js, targetting modern JavaScript heavy applications.
+Let's see how to transition an app using Rails' built in system tests to using Cypress, a new E2E framework built on Node.js, targetting modern JavaScript heavy applications.

 A common Rails stack looks like: